chrisminnick/ai-coding-activity/README.md

 - What would you do differently if you did this activity again?

 2. Decide on a presenter (or group of presenters) from the members of the team.

+### Helpful tips for coding with AI

+1. Context is everything.
+The more information you can provide about the task, the more helpful the tool can be.
+2. Consider token limits.
+In long conversations, the ChatBot will remember a limited amount of the previous conversation with each additional prompt.
+You may need to repeat a previous prompt, or ask the chatbot to summarize the previous conversation so it remembers.
+3. Use "continue".
+The amount of content a tool will generate at once is limited, but you can tell it to keep going with an answer by typing "continue."
+4. Keep instructions short and precise.
+5. Ask follow-up questions or ask it to try again.
+6. Don't be naive.
+You're the expert and GenAI tools will often do things wrong or in less-than-ideal ways.
+7. Assign the tool a role.
+For example: "You are an expert [coder, data scientist, technical writer, comedian, etc]."